lowlight-ua/dos-pesos/README.md

     * You will be guided through the necessary steps to set up dependencies, initialize configuration, and provision AWS resources necessary for the edge device.
     * Edge device provsioning scripts will be generated in `edge/scripts/out`.

-**On the edge device:**
+**(2) On the edge device:**

 Set up the edge device by copying the files in `edge/scripts/out` from the development machine to the edge device and running the scripts over there.
 The edge device can be the development machine or a different machine.

 The provisioning scripts are:

 1. `greengrass`:
-    * `setup.sh`: Installs Greengrass core software on the Edge device.
+    * `setup.sh`: Automatically installs and configures Greengrass core software on the Edge device.
     * `uninstall.sh`: Uninstalls Greengrass core software.
 2. `components`: After installing Greengrass core:
-    * `setup.sh`: Initiates a Greengrass deployment to the Greengrass core device that will install the necessary Greengrass components.
+    * `setup.sh`: Initiates a Greengrass deployment to the Greengrass core device that will install the necessary Greengrass components, such as the MQTT broker.
     * `check_deployment.sh`: Checks the status of the initiated deployment.
-You may run this periodically until the deployment has completed.
+After running `setup.sh` you may run this periodically until the deployment has completed.
     * `list.sh`: Lists the installed components, to verify the deployment.

 ## Tearing down the edge device